Khomeinism: Democracy

 truly belong to the people.
 In contrast, in a republic or a constitutional monarchy, most of those claiming to be representatives of the majority of the people will approve anything they wish as law and then impose it on the entire population.

 In drawing up the constitution of his Islamic Republic, he and his supporters agreed to include Western-democratic elements, such as an elected parliament and president, but some argue he believed Islamic elements, not Western-style elected parliaments and presidents, should prevail in government.
 After the ratifying of the Islamic constitution he told an interviewer that the constitution in no way contradicted democracy because the `people love the clergy, have faith in the clergy, and want to be guided by the clergy` and that it was right that Supreme Leader oversee the work of the non-clerical officials `to make sure they don't make mistakes or go against the law and the Quran.'

 As the revolution was consolidated, terms like "democracy" and "liberalism" – considered praiseworthy in the West – became words of criticism, while "revolution" and "revolutionary" were terms of praise.

 According to Khomeini, proponents of "democracy" and even "Islamic democracy" are misguided.
 He stated in a 1980 interview:"But as for ‘democratic,’ we won’t accept it even if you put it next to ‘Islamic.’
 Even apart from this, as I said in an earlier talk, to juxtapose “democratic” and “Islamic” is an insult to Islam.
+Because when you place the word “democratic” in front of “Islamic,” it means that Islam is lacking in the alleged virtues of democracy, although Islam is, in fact, superior to all forms of democracy.
+To speak of a “democratic Islamic republic” is like speaking of a “justice-oriented Islamic republic.”
+That is an insult to Islam because it suggests that justice is something extrinsic to Islam, whereas it is the very substance of Islam.

 Still another scholar, non-Iranian Daniel Brumberg, argues that Khomeini's statements on politics were simply not "straightforward, coherent, or consistent," and that in particular he contradicted his writings and statements on the primacy of the rule of the jurist with repeated statements on the importance of the leading role of the parliament, such as `the Majlis heads all affairs`, and `the majlis is higher than all the positions which exist in the country.` This, according to Brumberg, has created a legacy where his followers "exploited these competing notions of authority" to advance "various agendas of their own."
 Reformist seizing on his statements about the importance of majlis, and theocrats on those of rule by the clergy.

-Over the decades since the revolution, Iran has not evolved towards a more liberal representative democratic system as some reformists and democrats had predicted, nor has theocratic rule of Islamic jurists spread to other countries as its founder had hoped.